felskrone/utils/markdown_tests.md

 ## Requirements<a name="requirements"></a>
 A running kubernetes cluster with API-access and endpoints.

+A kube-dns-service which resolves 'kubernetes' to the kubernetes-services service-ip.
+Without DNS you will have to configure the domain manually.

 If you want to use Keepalived, at least two designated HAProxy-nodes to float a service-ip inbetween.
 The nodes can also serve as normal kubernetes worker nodes, they are not limited to doing proxy work.
+Technically you can float the service-ip between all worker-nodes but if thats what you want to do.

 ## What does it do exactly?<a name="exactly"></a>